Mount of Beatitudes - Jesus Most Famous Teaching

 19 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 20 But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; 21 for where your treasure is, there your heart will be also.

-• What do we think about when we have idle time?
+What do we think about when we have idle time?
 Sitting in traffic, waiting in an office, at the beach?
 Our job?
 Our wealth?
 Our last vacation or the next?
 Our lover?
 Our disappointments?
-Where are thought originate is from the heart, and that indicates what and where our source of satisfaction is.
+Where our thoughts originate is from the heart, and that indicates what and where our source of satisfaction is.

 22 “The eye is the lamp of the body; so then if your eye is clear, your whole body will be full of light.
 23 But if your eye is bad, your whole body will be full of darkness.
 If then the light that is in you is darkness, how great is the darkness!